Blackbuck: Characteristics

 The blackbuck is a moderately sized antelope.
 It stands up to 74 to 84 cm high at the shoulder; the head-to-body length is nearly 120 cm.
 In the population introduced to Texas, males weigh 20–57 kg, an average of 38 kg.
 Females are lighter, weighing 20–33 kg or 27 kg on average.
 Sexual dimorphism is prominent, as males are heavier and darker than the females.
-The long, ringed horns, that resemble corkscrews, are generally present only on males, though females may develop horns, as well.
+The long, ringed horns, that resemble corkscrews, are generally present only on males, though females may also develop horns.
 They measure 35–75 cm, though the maximum horn length recorded in Texas has not exceeded 58 cm.
 The horns diverge forming a "V"-like shape.
 In India, horns are longer and more divergent in specimens from the northern and western parts of the country.